PierBusDev/GolangPierbook/readme.md

 ```

-Said so, when possible avoid to use pointers because they make harder to understand data flow and can create extra work for the garbage collector.
+Said so, when possible avoid to use pointers because they make it harder to understand data flow and can create extra work for the garbage collector.

 ### Pointers - Map and Slices

-Withing go, a **map** is implemented as a pointer to a struct: passing a map to a function means that we are copying a pointer.
+Within go, a **map** is implemented as a pointer to a struct: passing a map to a function means that we are copying a pointer.
 That's why modifications made to a map inside a function are reflected in the original variable in which it was passed in.

-Because of this **avoid using maps for input parameters or return values**, especially in public APIs.
+Because of this **avoid using maps as input parameters or return values**, especially in public APIs.

 For **slices** it is more complicated: